superchromat/InfinityBike/README.md

 ## How to use?
-We did public a short
+We published a short
 <a href="https://www.instructables.com/id/Infinity-Bike-Indoors-Bike-Training-Video-Game/">instructable</a>
 tutorial that should provide enough information to get started with this project.

-Building a more in-depth tutorial for potential contributors is on the our To-do list.
+Building a more in-depth tutorial for potential contributors is on our To-do list.

 ** Because we used blender to generate the 3d models, you must have blender installed before opening the project.
 Otherwise some assets wont load properly.**